metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 - `enable_oauth_bearer` (Boolean) Enable or disable OAuth authentication over SASL_OAUTHBEARER.
 Default value is 'true'.
 - `enable_plain` (Boolean) Enable or disable OAuth authentication over SASL_PLAIN.
 There is no re-authentication support when this mechanism is used.
 Default value is 'false'.
 - `fail_fast` (Boolean) Enable or disable termination of Kafka broker processes due to potentially recoverable runtime errors during startup.
 Default value is 'true'.
-- `fallback_user_name_claim` (String) The fallback username claim to be used for the user id if the claim specified by 'userNameClaim' is not present.
-This is useful when 'client_credentials' authentication only results in the client id being provided in another claim.
+- `fallback_user_name_claim` (String) The fallback username claim to be used for the user ID if the claim specified by 'userNameClaim' is not present.
+This is useful when 'client_credentials' authentication only results in the client ID being provided in another claim.
 It only takes effect if 'userNameClaim' is set.
 - `fallback_user_name_prefix` (String) The prefix to use with the value of 'fallbackUserNameClaim' to construct the user id.
 This only takes effect if 'fallbackUserNameClaim' is true, and the value is present for the claim.
 Mapping usernames and client ids into the same user id space is useful in preventing name collisions.
 - `groups_claim` (String) JsonPath query used to extract groups for the user during authentication.
 Extracted groups can be used by a custom authorizer.
 By default no groups are extracted.
 - `groups_claim_delimiter` (String) A delimiter used to parse groups when they are extracted as a single String value rather than a JSON array.
 Default value is ',' (comma).